 The program admits students once a year in the Fall semester.

-The application deadline is January 15, 2019.
-UMHB has joined PTCAS and the application cycle for Fall 2019 will open on July 1, 2018.
+The application deadline for Fall 2022 is January 15, 2022.
+UMHB utilizes PTCAS for applications, and the application cycle for Fall 2022 will open in early June 2021.
 Well-qualified applicants will be invited to campus for an interview and completion of a 1-2 page essay.
-Seats in the Fall 2019 class may be offered after each interview date, and the number of seats available at each interview session is limited.
+Seats in the Fall 2022 class may be offered after each interview date, and the number of seats available at each interview session is limited.
 Early applications are encouraged.

-The program will admit 40 students every year.
-For the classes admitted between Fall 2015 and Fall 2017, the average acceptance rate was 53%, and of the students accepted, 73% entered the program.
+The program admits 40 students each year in the fall.
+For the class admitted in Fall 2021, the acceptance rate was 22.6%, and of the students accepted, 43% entered the program.